 Your Guide To Brentwood-Darlington

-A Blossoming Neighborhood in Portland, Oregon
+A Blossoming Neighborhood in Southeast Portland

-Affordable Living in ‘BRENDA’
+Affordable PDX Living in ‘BRENDA

 Brentwood-Darlington is an up-and-coming neighborhood that strikes a perfect balance between suburban charm and Portland’s urban energy.
 Known for its affordable starter homes with generous yards, this area radiates a welcoming, community-focused vibe, with neighbors who genuinely care about their surroundings and are actively investing in the neighborhood’s revitalization.
 Bordering the Springwater Corridor Trail, Brentwood-Darlington offers easy access to downtown Portland through Sellwood or a scenic ride eastward to Boring.
 The towering Douglas Firs and the neighborhood’s proximity to Johnson Creek lend it a distinct "country-meets-city" charm.